williamdemeo/progfun-setup/README.md

 (This assumes wget is already installed, which is typically true of a standard Ubuntu distribution.)

-**Help make it better!** If you try this script on a Ubuntu Linux machine and it doesn't work, please open a [new issue](https://github.com/williamdemeo/progfun-setup/issues/new).
+**Help make it better!** If you try this script on a Ubuntu Linux machine and it doesn't work, I want to know!
+Please open a [new issue](https://github.com/williamdemeo/progfun-setup/issues/new).

 -----------------------------------------------------------------